BP1B: name_key = sabal-uresana upc = name_key = sabal-uresana QUERY = SELECT * FROM upc_36 WHERE name_key = :name_key LIMIT 1 Record found = TRUE

 Sonoran palmetto

-Broad, often silver, fan shaped leaves with recurved tips.
+Broad, often silver, fan-shaped leaves with recurved blades.
 Foliage feature when young, slowly matures into a large tree with a stout trunk.
 Dramatic impact.
 Hardy.

 Moderate